mramshaw/ML_with_Missing_Data/README.md

 One subject that often crops up is how to handle missing or incomplete data.

 I decided to try this tutorial to get some background on the issue.
-We will:
+The general approach will be as follows:

 1. Describe the data
 2. Check for missing values